 chrome://extensions/.
 Disable all suspicious extensions.

-If you have an antivirus or a firewall (it is often built into the antivirus as a module) installed on your computer, they may block access to these websites.
-To understand if your antivirus or firewall block access to a site, try to pause them for a while.
+If you have an antivirus or a firewall (it is often built into the antivirus as a module) installed on your computer, they may block access to websites.
+To understand if your antivirus or firewall blocks access to a site, try to pause them for a while.

-Many anti-viruses by default have a built-in module that checks the SST/TLS certificates of websites.
-If an antivirus detects that the website is using an insecure (or self-signed) certificate or an outdated SSL protocol version (SSL v3 or earlier), the antivirus may block the user’s access to such a site.
-As you can see, it depends on your antivirus.
+A lot of anti-viruses have a built-in module that checks the SSL/TLS certificates of websites.
+If antivirus detects that the website is using an insecure (or self-signed) certificate or a legacy SSL protocol version (SSL 3.0 or TLS 1.0), the antivirus may block the user’s access to such a site.
+Try disabling scanning of HTTP/HTTPS traffic and SSL certificates.
+In different antiviruses, this option may be called differently.
 For example:

 - Disable the “